metalbobinou/BnFDebatsParlementairesDownloader-python/README.md

 Inside, you'll find subdirectories with dates and ARK IDs.

 # Explanations:
-- The script 2 produces three outputs : "resolved_", "complex_", and
+- The script 2 produces three outputs : "2-resolved_", "2-complex_",
-"unresolved_".
+"2-external_" and "2-unresolved_".
 The "unresolved_" contains the URL that were not resolved... probably because there was no debates this day!
 In order to confirm, you can check online on the Gallica website: the log contains useful informations like the day AND the day of the week (monday, ...)
 The "complex_" contains the URL where each date has multiple documents.
 It is more difficult to obtain the Ark ID.
+The "external_" contains the URL which redirects to websites external to Gallica

 - The script 4 produces a directory containing subdirectories with all of the